microsoft/Megatron-DeepSpeed/examples_deepspeed/offload_pp/README.md

     }
 ```

-Basically, we need to enable CPU Offload.
+Basically, we need to first enable CPU Offload.
 Then user can adjust the portion of parameter upading on CPU by adjusting `ratio` here.
 Its default value is 1, which means all parameter updates happen on CPU side.
 The above config example with `ratio:0.3` meaning 0-30% parameters are updating on CPU side, while the other 70% parameter updates happens on GPU side.

 One additional config on DeepSpeed side is